xmartlabs/Opera/README.md

 ```

-> Alternatively you can opt by conforming `RouteType` form an enum where each enum value is a specific route (api endpoint) with its own associated values.
+> Alternatively, you can opt to conform to `RouteType` form an enum where each enum value is a specific route (api endpoint) with its own associated values.

 If you are curious check out the rest of [RouteType](https://github.com/xmartlabs/Opera/tree/master/Sources/RouteType.swift) protocol definition.

-As you have may seen, any type that conforms to `RouteType` must provide `baseUrl` and the Alamofire `manager` instance.
+As you may have seen, any type that conforms to `RouteType` must provide `baseUrl` and the Alamofire `manager` instance.

 Usually these values do not change among our routes so we can provide them by implementing a protocol extension over `RequestType` as shown below.